 All staff members are experienced early childhood educators, meeting the State Licensing requirements.
 They are required to participate in a continuous program of education and study for professional advancement.

 Valley Christian Preschool is open to all children who desire a Christian preschool program.
-A child must be at least three years of age, and may stay with us until he is developmentally ready for kindergarten, or six years old.
+A child must be at least three years of age by September 1st and may stay with us until he is developmentally ready for kindergarten, or six years old.

 After enrolling your child in Valley Christian Preschool, please make sure to keep your records updated.
 If a change such as address, phone number, or emergency contact occurs, please let the office know as soon as possible.
 Please make sure that all phone numbers of emergency contact people stay current in the event that we need to reach them in your absence.

 Arrival and Dismissal

 All children coming to preschool must be brought to the classroom, signed in by a parent or another adult designated by the parent and left in the supervision of a teacher.
 No older siblings may sign the child out unless they are 18 years of age or older.
 Please let your child know when you are leaving and do not try to sneak out, this will make it easier on your child.
 If your child’s teacher is not in the classroom when your child is dropped off, and you need to mention something to her, please leave a note on the teacher’s desk or notify another teacher.

 Please to not teach your child to open the gates or let your child enter or leave through the gate by himself as it is dangerous in the parking lot and our outside doors are heavy.
 A child may not leave the classroom or school premises until he has been signed out and released to the parent or another adult designated by the parent.
 Your full signature must be on the sign in/out sheet – this is a California requirement.
 Please do not let your child leave the classroom or building without you.